You’ve been drawn in by the amazing street art, but now you need to know what to do in Ostend beyond discovering amazing murals.

 5pm: Drinks at Copdaor

 After catching some sun and returning hire bikes, I moved away from the tourist trappings of the promenade and while waiting for the throngs of families to finish up their meals and make way for my rumbling stomach, I propped up outside Copador, just behind the tourist information centre near the well-known casino building.
-On weekends, Copador not only sells a variety of Belgian beers but also has a DJ and vinyl for sale out the front – dangerous for those of you that have travelled by Eurostar and have loads of luggage allowance!
+On this particular weekend, Copador were not only selling a variety of Belgian beers but also had a DJ and vinyl for sale out the front – dangerous for someone like me who had travelled by Eurostar and have loads of luggage allowance!

 Find it at: Copador, Langestraat 10, 8400 Oostende

 7pm: Dinner at Toi Moi et la Mer

 I was expecting an abundance of moules et frites in Ostend, but it’s actually shrimp croquettes that the restaurants here specialise in.
 Sea-facing eaterie, Toi Moi et la Mer (that’s ‘you, me and the sea’ in French) served up an excellent version of this which was double the size I was expecting and coated in crisp, flaky breadcrumbs.
 I had the fish of the day (which wasn’t directly translated on the menu but I think it was hake?), served with a crunchy, oily skin on top of creamy mushroom sauce and whipped potatoes and watched the sun start to set over the sea.
 If I hadn’t been travelling on my own, it would’ve almost been romantic.

 Find it at: Toi Moi et la Mer, Albert I-promenade 68, 8400 Oostende